basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 If the `map_bucket` type exists and has been set up properly, we should see `"datatype":"map"` in the JSON response.

-We can also see which properties are associated with a bucket type using the [[`riak-admin`|Riak Admin]] interface, specifically the `status` command:
+We can also see which properties are associated with a bucket type using the [[`riak-admin`|riak-admin Command Line]] interface, specifically the `status` command:

 ```bash
 riak-admin bucket-type status map_bucket